-The Netherlands, also commonly known as Holland, is one of the most sought-after destinations for international students.
-Situated in Europe, alongside prominent countries such as Germany and Belgium, Holland is famous for its impeccable education system especially, its management, business, engineering, and technology programs.
-If that, and boat trips on canals, lazing on beaches, and cycling around the Dutch neighborhood sound exciting to you, studying in the Netherlands might be just your right choice.
-Read on as we discuss some of the most important aspects of studying in the Netherlands.
+Did you know the Netherlands, also commonly known as Holland, is one of the most sought-after destinations for international students?
+Situated in Europe, this country has an impeccable education system especially, its management, business, engineering, and technology programs.
+If this and boat trips on canals, lazing on beaches, and cycling around the Dutch neighborhood sound exciting to you, studying in the Netherlands might be just your right choice.

 Why study in the Netherlands?